brandonwamboldt/utilphp/README.md

 ## Server Requirements

-* PHP version 5.2.4 or newer.
+* PHP version 5.3.3 or higher.

 ## Installation

 Simple drop `util.php` in any project and call `include 'util.php';` in your project.
-You can then access the `util` class.
+You can then access the `Util` class.

 ## Contributing

-UtilityPHP is a community driven project and accepts contributions of code and documentation from the community.
+UtilPHP is a community driven project and accepts contributions of code and documentation from the community.
 These contributions are made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [UtilityPHP repository](https://github.com/brandonwamboldt/utilphp) on GitHub.